How do my ducks get in the water?

 Please contact us by emailing firstname.lastname@example.org or calling 270-443-6001.

-Who does the PaDucky Derby benefit?All proceeds from the PaDucky Derby benefit the Merryman House, a 501(c)(3) charity, a nonprofit organization which offers both residential and outreach services to meet the needs of victims of intimate partner abuse and their dependents as they strive to live free of violence in their homes.
+Who does the PaDucky Derby benefit?All proceeds from the PaDucky Derby benefit the Merryman House, a 501(c)(3) charity, a nonprofit organization which offers both residential and outreach services to meet the needs of victims of intimate partner abuse and their dependents as they strive to live free of violence.
 Please visit us at: www.merrymanhouse.org and on Facebook at www.facebook.com/merrymanhouse.paducah.